Government Vehicles - Agency Assigned Vehicles

 - Do I really need an agency assigned vehicle or will the use of a daily rental vehicle, the NIH shuttle or metro accommodate my requirements?

 You should consider whether your vehicle needs are short term or long term.
-You should also consider the current resources available for transport (including daily use rental vehicle, etc.) and why these may or may not be appropriate for use for your institute’s needs
+You should also consider the current resources available for transport (including the Motor Pool’s daily use rental vehicles, etc.) and why these may or may not be appropriate for use for your institute’s needs.

 - Can I justify the purchase of an agency assigned vehicle based on my institute’s mission needs?